Ellen Urbani's novel Landfall is out!

-Gigi Little’s work has appeared in the books Portland Noir, Spent, The Pacific Northwest Reader, The Frozen Moment and Brave on the Page, as well as Thumbnail Magazine and the Ne’er-do-Well Literary Magazine.
+Gigi Little’s work has appeared in the books Portland Noir, Spent, The Pacific Northwest Reader, The Frozen Moment and Brave on the Page, as well as Thumbnail Magazine, Nailed Magazine and the Ne’er-do-Well Literary Magazine.
 She also wrote and illustrated two children’s picture books, Wright Vs. Wrong and The Magical Trunk.

 She is a member of Tom Spanbauer’s Dangerous Writing community and is graphic designer for Forest Avenue Press.
-By day, she works as Lead Visual Merchandiser for Powell’s Books.
+By day, she works as Marketing Coordinator for Powell’s Books.
 She lives in Portland, Oregon, with her husband, fine artist Stephen O’Donnell.

 Before moving to Portland, Gigi spent fifteen years in the circus, as a lighting director and professional circus clown.
 She has disappeared into many magic baskets, and she can spin a mean lasso.